hshuang99/hshuang.blog/content/page/use/index.en.md

 ## 📜 E-Ink Product
 - [Readmoo Mooink Pro 2C](https://goodereader.com/blog/electronic-readers/readmoo-mooink-pro-2c-is-a-13-3-e-ink-kaleido-3-e-note) - The first 13.3-inch colour e-paper reader on the Taiwanese market was launched by Readmoo.
 Its flexible screen makes the device very lightweight and thin, allowing me to hold it while walking when reading papers.
 I can also hold it in one hand and write on the blackboard with the other during lectures—truly a great companion for research.
-- [Kobo Libra 2](https://www.amazon.com/Kobo-Touchscreen-Waterproof-Adjustable-Temperature/dp/B09HSRGZRL) - A 7-inch black-and-white e-paper reader with a screen that makes text very clear.
-Kobo’s system has always been very stable and comfortable to use indoors.
-However, it is no longer sold after the new color version was released.
 - [Kobo Clara BW](https://www.amazon.com/Kobo-Glare-Free-Touchscreen-ComfortLight-Audiobooks/dp/B0D1KV8J76) - Kobo’s smallest 6-inch black-and-white device is very handy when going out.
 It fits perfectly in my pants pocket.

 ## ☁️  Online Services